ship of theseus 2012

 On the other hand, given that Navin is a stockbroker who can afford a lot more than Shankar as well as his recent kidney maladies, it makes sense that for Navin, health is more important than money.

-So, anyone watching the Ship of Theseus gets immersed in this moral grey area that is highly uncomfortable and logically conflicting.
+So, anyone watching the Ship of Theseus gets immersed in this moral grey area that

 Even Navin, for that matter, is frustrated with the outcome.